GameStop shares surge after Robinhood eases trading restrictions

 In a message to customers, Robinhood said, "It's been a tough day," and added that it was reversing its decision to ban trading in GameStop and other stocks that had gained the attention of Wallstreetbets users.
 "Starting [Friday], we plan to allow limited buys of these securities," the company said in the message.
 "We'll continue to monitor the situation and may make adjustments as needed."

-GameStop shares jumped 88% in pre-market trading, reaching $364 per share.
+GameStop shares jumped $125, or 65%, in early trade, reaching $320 per share.
 Along with GameStop's stock, Robinhood capped share purchases in AMC, American Airlines, BlackBerry, Koss and other companies whipsawed by market volatility.

 The frenzy surrounding GameStop and Reddit-inspired traders has drawn the scrutiny of lawmakers and business experts alike.
 Many took issue with Robinhood's trading limits, uniting people who usually hold conflicting views, such as Senator Ted Cruz, a Republican, and Rep. Alexandria Ocasio-Cortez, a Democrat.